Anna Csiki: BK Häcken

-Csiki started her professional career in Hungary with Ferencváros, debuting for the first team at the age of 16.
-After spending a few years as part of the senior squad for the Budapest club, she moved on in June 2020 to Kopparbergs/Göteborg FC in Sweden.
+Her first season in Sweden saw her as part of the squad that won the club's first ever Damallsvenskan title in 2020.
+The club would win the Swedish Cup the following season.
 She remained with the team, which rebranded to BK Häcken FF in 2021, until 2024 when she signed a four-year contract with Tottenham Hotspur in England.